lordpansar/lordpansar.github.io/_posts/2018-08-17-wrong-sqlite.markdown

 var db = new SQLiteConnection(dbPath);
 {% endhighlight %}

-While trying to do this, I noticed that the SQLiteConnection class didn't have an overload that matching the number of arguments I was trying to pass.
+While trying to do this, I noticed that the SQLiteConnection class didn't have an overload that matched the number of arguments I was trying to pass.
 This made me scratch my head, since according to the tutorial and my previous experience there should be one.
 I recieved the following error message:

 {% highlight c# %}